 #1.
 A Chip On Your Shoulder About Changing The World

-When you wait until marriage to have sex, you preserve your innocence, and as a result you carry more of that child-like idealism into your adult life.
-When you take that idealism — that heroic vision for who you can be and what you can achieve — and combine it with an adult’s ability to act and comprehend, you can do truly great things (if you don’t let the voices of convention talk you into giving up first).
+When you wait until marriage to have sex, you preserve some of your innocence — there’s a whole world of experience that you can still look forward to — and as a result you carry more of your idealism into your adult life.
+When you take that extra idealism — that heroic vision for who you can be and what you can achieve — and combine it with your grown-up ability to execute and comprehend, you can do truly great things (if you don’t let the voices of convention talk you into giving up first).

-But there’s a catch: This desire to do great things with your life is a burden as much as it is a blessing.
+But there’s a catch: This desire to do great things with your life — your ravishing hunger for depth and meaning — is a burden as much as it is a blessing.
 You will carry it around with you at all times, like a chip on your shoulder.
 It will make you unhappy fast if you’re not doing something fulfilling.
 It will tear you down.
 It will tell you that you should be better…that you should be more.
 And the only way to make that voice leave you alone is to give it what it wants: go out there and do it; change your own little piece of the world, and that little voice will cheer you on.